 Creeping savory (Satureja spicigera) is a variety of savory herb and, as such, its uses are many.
 Here are just a few of the most common creeping savory uses in the garden:

-Traditionally, savory was used to relieve sore throats, coughs, flatulence, diarrhea, menstrual problems, arthritis and insect bites.
+Traditionally, savory was used to relieve sore throats, coughs, flatulence, diarrhea, menstrual problems, arthritis, and insect bites.
 It shouldn’t be used by pregnant women.

 Growing Creeping Savory Plants

-Learn how to care for creeping savory in the garden is an easy endeavor.
+Learning how to care for creeping savory in the garden is an easy endeavor.

 Creeping savory thrives in sunny, arid conditions and nearly any type of well-drained soil, including poor, highly alkaline soil.
 The plant tolerates intense heat and drought and tends to become leggy in shade.